-- You must have entered Denmark legally - · You must establish a genuine family life in Denmark
+- You must have entered Denmark legally - You must establish a genuine family life in Denmark

-If you are applying for family reunification on the grounds of these circumstances, you must complete section 7a-7d.
+If you are applying for family reunification on the grounds of these circumstances, you must complete section 8a-8d.

 It is up to you to provide documentation proving that your Danish family member meets the conditions listed above.

-7a.
+8a.
 If your Danish family member lives in Denmark, is a self-employed person in Denmark and provides services to other EU countries

-Company name CVR number Which type of cross-border services does your Danish fam ily member provide to other ELL countries? which type of cross-border services does your Danish fam ily member provide to other Lo countries?
-Which EU country/countries does your Danish family member provide services to?
-How large a proportion of your Danish family member's professional activities is his/her provision of services: In Denmark?
-In the other EU country/countries?
-Other information that you deem to be important for the a the conditions: ssessment of whether your Danish family member meets 7b.
-If your Danish family member lives in Denmark, works travels to other EU countries on business s for an employer established in Denmark and regularly Company name CVR number Which EU country/countries does your Danish family mem ber travel to on business?
-How large a proportion of your Danish family member's we to other EU countries? orking hours is spend on him/her preparing business trips How large a proportion of your Danish family member's we to other EU countries? orking hours is spend on him/her completing business trips Other information that you deem to be important for the athe conditions: ssessment of whether your Danish family member meets 7c.
-If your Danish family member lives in Denmark and is Which EU country does your Danish family member work in?
-Company name The company's address in the other EU country (street, nu umber, postal code and city) Your Danish family member's position/title Your Danish family member's working hours (number of hours per week): Period of employment (specify the exact period):
+Company name CVR number Which type of cross-border services does your Danish family member provide to other EU countries?
+Which EU country/countries does your Danish family mem ber provide services to?
+How large a proportion of your Danish family member's pr In Denmark? rofessional activities is his/her provision of services: In the other EU country/countries?
+Other information that you deem to be important for the assessment of whether your Danish family member meets the conditions: 8b.
+If your Danish family member lives in Denmark, works travels to other EU countries on business s for an employer established in Denmark and regularly Company name CVR number Which EU country/countries does your Danish family member travel to on business?
+How large a proportion of your Danish family member's working hours is spend on him/her preparing business trips to other EU countries?
+How large a proportion of your Danish family member's we to other EU countries? orking hours is spend on him/her completing business trips

-Other information that you deem to be important for the assessment of whether your Danish family member meets the conditions: 7d.
+Other information that you deem to be important for the assessment of whether your Danish family member meets the conditions: 8c.
+If your Danish family member lives in Denmark and is a an employee in another EU country Which EU country does your Danish family member work in?
+Company name The company's address in the other EU country (street, number EU) mber, postal code and city) Your Danish family member's position/title Your Danish family member's working hours (number of hours per week): Period of employment (specify the exact period): Other information that you deem to be important for the assessment of whether your Danish family member meets the conditions: 8d.
 Conditions that apply to all three options On which grounds have you entered Denmark? ☐ Visa ☐ Residence permit ☐ Other (specify the grounds): Why is it necessary for your Danish family member that you are granted family reunification with him/her in Denmark?

-8. Sworn declaration and information
+9. Sworn declaration and information